ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 even though most of the time two or three it's fields are empty vectors, because I've faced some [method chains formatting issues][fmt_issue]_)

-Test scenario consists of list of commands and a list of expected events.
+Test scenario consists of a list of commands and a list of expected events.
 Occasionally, it can check some parts of the state.

-A prototypes list and a scenario is created from scratch (though, with some helper functions) for each test.
+A prototypes list and a scenario are created from scratch (though, with some helper functions) for each test.
-It takes more lines of code that reusing a small set of multicases scenarios, but the idea is that this way the amount of objects and components in each test is minimized.
+It takes more lines of code that reusing a small set of multi-cases scenarios, but the idea is that this way the amount of objects and components in each test is minimized.
 This way it's easier to diagnose the bug and makes tests less likely to break on unrelated game logic change.

 A "dull" enemy agent is required only for the scenario not to end instantly.
-Because the win condition is when no enemy agents is alive.
+Because the win condition is when no enemy agents are alive.

 ------